 Laura is an award-winning wine-maker and set up Applewood Distillery with her husband Brendan, where they focus on highlighting the flavours of Australian Native botanicals.

-After a brief stint as Assistant Distillers at Old Kempton Distillery in Tasmania, Lisa is now a Distiller at Archie Rose.
+After a brief stint as Assistant Distillers at Old Kempton Distillery in Tasmania, Lisa is now Senior Distiller at Archie Rose Distilling.

 Holly Klintworth, Bass & Flinders Distillery, VIC

 One of only two second generation distillers in Australia.
-Holly inherited her love of distilling from her dad, Wayne, who set up Bass & Flinders with her best friend, Bob.
+Holly inherited her love of distilling from her dad, Wayne, who set up Bass & Flinders with his best friend, Bob Laing.

 Lorelle Warren, Bellarine Distillery, VIC